1071-DataScience/finalproject-LauskiMori/README.md

      <br />    [PenaltyConstruction],[PenaltyPollution],[PenaltyMobilePollution]<br /><br />
      * Feature Columns [Auditory]:
      <br />    [ExamConstruction],[ExamPollution],[ExamMobliePollution]<br /> <br />

+     **Hint: AQI was converted with the Rscript titled "AQICoversion.R" under folder "code".
      One thing we should point out is we used "replaceChinese.csv" instead of "AllFeatures+Labelv4.csv" in our code, because "AllFeatures+Labelv4.csv" with non-English words would go haywire in display after re-download from Github.
 However, we still left both csv files for better comparison.
 Plus, for those who want to re-produce this model experiment, please switch and replace the data in the folder entitled "data" under this project folder with master-branch titled.  <br /><br />
 * Data preprocessing <br /><br />
   * Handle missing data <br />